TITLE 1 PARENT ENGAGEMENT POLICY

 The Title 1 Parents are involved in the planning, review and improvement of this policy.

 - A Ferderbar Elementary School Home School Compact was jointly developed with parents.
 The Compact outlines how parents, the teacher and the student will share responsibility for student achievement.
-Parents are asked to review with their children.
+Parents are asked to review with their children and sign this Ferderbar Elementary School Title I Home School Compact.

 - Interested parents are provided with information about the professional qualifications of the Title I teachers who work with their children.

-- Parents will be kept informed of their child's academic strengths and weaknesses through teacher conferences held during the year.
+Parents will be kept informed of their child's academic strengths and weaknesses through teacher conferences held twice during the year.
 A conference may be convened at any time by parent request.

 - Title I funds may be used to pay reasonable and necessary expenses associated with parent involvement activities, including transportation, child care, or home visit expenses to enable parents to participate in school related meetings and training sessions.